-All employees hired in positions that meet or exceed the prescribed annual hourly standard must be enrolled in IMRF as participating members.
-Pension benefits vest after eight years of service.
-Participating members who retire at or after age 60 with eight years of credited service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1 2/3% of their final rate of earnings, for each year of credited service up to 15 years and 2% for each year thereafter.
-IMRF also provides death and disability benefits.
-These benefit provisions and all other requirements are established by state statute.
+Employees hired on or after January 1, 2011, are eligible for Tier 2 benefits.
+For Tier 2 employees, pension benefits vest after ten years of service.
+Participating members who retire at age 62 (reduced benefits) or after age 67 (full benefits) with ten years of credited service are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1 2/3% of their final rate of earnings, for each year of credited service up to 15 years, and 2% for each year thereafter.

 Employees participating in IMRF are required to contribute 4.50% of their annual covered salary.
 The member rate is established by state statute.
 The District is required to contribute at an actuarially determined rate.
-The employer rate for calendar year 2010 was 16% of payroll.
+The employer contribution for the year ended December 31, 2011 was 15.27% of covered payroll.
 The employer contribution requirements are established and may be amended by IMRF Board of Trustees.